 The best bit about my job - and sometimes the upsetting part too - is the one-to-one contact I have with my patients.
 I support them with day-to-day things like shopping, cooking and even baking.

 Sometimes, all the patient wants is a cup of tea and a chat; other times, they may need to talk to me about something that has been causing them a lot of emotional pain.

 Our patients can resort to self-harming behaviour which can be very challenging.
 But the team I work with is amazing and we support each other.

 I’m a massive Batman and Harry Potter fan so I love reading or watching anything to do with these two characters.
 I also like watching Netflix and enjoy spending time with my family and my little boy too.

 I created a national trainee nursing associate (TNA) peer and support group on Facebook which a few of us look after between us.
 This helped with the course as we were able to talk and share issues and get relevant information out to all TNAs across the UK.
 This is something I am proud of and I hope I can provide the same type of support to future trainees.

 Career plans and top tips for others

-The university part of this training allows me to take on more responsibilities and will provide me with career progression – something I never thought I’d achieve!
+The university part of the nursing associate training allowed me to take on more responsibilities and will provide me with career progression – something I never thought I’d achieve!
 I’m the first in my family to go to university and I’m proud that I will be able to show my son you’re never too old to achieve what you want to do.

-I have not gone back to school in 14 years so sometimes the course can be tough.
+I have not gone back to school in 14 years so sometimes the course was tough.
 But it’s like riding a bike; you soon get the hang of it again.